Teofil98/Server-client-hashtable/README.md

 * All messages have the same size, therefore `QUIT` and `PRINT` messages will have an empty payload.
 * The performance of the hashing function is beyond the scope of this project.
 The server uses a very simple hashing function that is not optimized to reduce collisions.
 However, custom hashing functions can easily be provided to the hashtable.

+NOTE: To simulate variable workloads per thread, each thread will spin a random number of times before executing the actual hashtable instruction.

 ## Installation

 After cloning the repository, compile the code using the Makefile